 2. Add rewards to your requests:

-One of the first question that pops up in the mind of a person who is asked to do a favour by somebody else is, “What’s in it for me?”
-Even though filling a small feedback form often takes less than a couple minutes, people don’t bother filling them out or writing a review unless they get something in return.
+One of the first questions that pops up in the mind of a person who is asked to do a favor by somebody else is, “What’s in it for me?”
+Even though filling out a small feedback form often takes less than a couple of minutes, people don’t bother filling them out or writing a review unless they get something in return.
 A good way to guarantee feedback or reviews is by pairing your requests with rewards.
-For example, giving a customer 20% off their next purchase if they fill out a feedback form will incite them to spare a couple of minutes.
+For example, giving a customer 20% off their next purchase if they fill out a feedback form will invite them to spare a couple of minutes.
 This will help in two ways:

-a) The customer will feel more connected to your business since they just spent some moments to think about it and then wrote a review for you.
+a) The customer will feel more connected to your business since they just spent some moments thinking about it and then wrote a review for you.

-b) The customer will return to your business to avail the discount and make another purchase.
+b) The customer will return to your business to avail of the discount and make another purchase.